web3privacy/hackathon-2025-berlin/README.md

  - Promote the projects and share work done
  - Medium article about projects submitted and judging
  - Cypherpunk Launchpad Program (Invite-only call with hackers & mentors for a month of trainership and final funding)

 ---

+## 🚀 Cypherpunk Lanunchpad: Build What Matters, Keep It Alive

+The Cypherpunk Launchpad is a 4-week post-hackathon project support track for teams who want to go further and build something that works daily and bring real impact to the world.

+* Mentorship from top cryptographers, founders, and seasoned hackers
+* Weekly check-ins to help you stay on track and move fast
+* Up to $10,000 in support for selected projects
+* Real outcomes: From ideas to tools people actually use

+We’ll invite 3–5 teams after the hackathon.
+The Launchpad kicks off ~July 1st .

+Details will be shared during the hackathon.

+---